xHookman/IGexperiments/README.md

 It might not work for all versions because classes name and methods name often change from update to another :/

-You will need Lsposed/Xposed framework to use it!
+You will need Lsposed/Xposed framework to use it.(Root devices)

-I would like directly use the loadAndLaunchDeveloperOptions method but I did not found how to do for the moment, so if you do, do not hesitate! :)
+LSPatch(Non-Root devices)